-If you teach a lower elementary grade or you home school and you’re looking for some materials to teach about our new president, head on over to my other blog, How To Teach Kids.
+If you teach a lower elementary grade or you home school, and you’re needing to teach a lesson about our president, there are some materials on my other blog, How To Teach Kids.
 For teachers, these worksheets are good when you need to get a grade.
 There is a simple lesson about President Trump and several free printables including:

 - A simple story